podolskiy/XAML-Skills-Test/README.md

 This test I made in 2013.

 ## Task
 This image fully describes the task.
-You need to make a xaml-file that will look the same as in the picture.
+You need to make only one xaml-file that will look the same as in the picture.
+Task will be checked in Kaxaml.

 ![Task](https://github.com/podolskiy/XAML-Skills-Test/blob/master/test_xaml.jpg?raw=true)